Newark Quality Roofing

 • Transparent, written estimates for every modified bitumen roofing project — no hidden fees and no pressure to commit.

-Is torch-applied modified bitumen safe for installation near my Short Hills estate's wooded landscape?
+Is torch-applied modified bitumen safe near a wooded Short Hills estate?

-Can modified bitumen be installed over an existing flat roof?
+Can modified bitumen be installed over an existing flat roof in Millburn?

 How much does modified bitumen roofing cost in Millburn, NJ?